 For more information about waiting times, see the NHS website.

 Got a question?

 If you have a question about or comment on this information, please contact the communications team at email@example.com.

 If you need information about a medical problem, you should talk to your local pharmacist, contact your GP surgery, call NHS 111 or see 111 online.

 of patients coming to our emergency department (A&E) waited less than four hours in December 2019.

 How you can help us

 A&E may not be the best place for your needs.
-If you have been suffering from a medical problem for more than 48 hours, you should talk to your local pharmacist, contact your GP surgery, call NHS 111 or go to 111 online.
+If you have been suffering from a medical problem for more than 48 hours, you should talk to your local pharmacist, contact your GP surgery, call NHS 111 or go to 111 online first.

-If you have a minor injury or illness, it will usually be better to go to an urgent care centre like the one at Guy's Hospital, which is open 8am to 8pm, seven days a week.
+If you have a minor injury or illness, it will usually be better to go to an urgent care centre like the Guy's Hospital urgent care centre, which is open 8am to 8pm, seven days a week.